-The Wasserstein distance has broadly served two uses in the statistics literature (see the review article~\citep{panaretos2019a} and references therein).
-On the one hand, it has been used as a theoretical tool for asymptotic theory (see for instance \citet{shorack2009, shao2012}), since convergence in $r$-Wasserstein distance is equivalent to weak convergence of probability measures and their $r$-th moments \citep{villani2008}.
+The Wasserstein distance has broadly served two uses in the statistics literature (see the review article of~\cite{panaretos2019a} and references therein).
+On the one hand, it has been used as a theoretical tool for asymptotic theory \citep{shorack2009, shao2012}, since convergence in the $r$-Wasserstein distance is equivalent to weak convergence of probability measures and their $r$-th moments \citep{villani2003}.
 Wasserstein distances also play a prominent role in the analysis of mixture models~\citep{nguyen2013a,ho2019}.
 On the other hand, increasingly many statistical applications employ the Wasserstein distance as a methodological tool in its own right.
 Unlike many common metrics between probability distributions, the Wasserstein distance does not presume distributions which are absolutely continuous with respect to a common dominating measure, and is sensitive to the underlying geometry of their support, due to the $\ell_2$-norm embedded in its definition.
-These considerations make it a natural and powerful data analytic tool---see for instance~\cite{delbarrio1999, delbarrio2005,courty2016a,ramdas2017,arjovsky2017,ho2017c,bernton2019a,bernton2019, verdinelli2019}.
+These considerations make it a natural and powerful data analytic tool---see for instance~\cite{delbarrio1999, delbarrio2005, courty2016a,ramdas2017,arjovsky2017,ho2017c,bernton2019a,bernton2019, verdinelli2019} and references therein.

 Despite the popularity of the Wasserstein distance, its high computational complexity often limits its applicability to large-scale problems.
 Developing efficient numerical approximations of the distance remains an active research area---see \cite{peyre2019} for a recent review.
-A key exception to the high computational cost is the univariate case, in which the Wasserstein distance admits a closed form as the $L^r$ norm between the quantile functions of $P$ and $Q$, which can be easily computed.
-This fact has led to the study of an alternate metric, known as the Sliced Wasserstein distance \citep{rabin2011,bonneel2015}, obtained by averaging the Wasserstein distance between random one-dimensional projections of the distributions $P$ and $Q$.
+A key exception to the high computational cost is the univariate case, in which the Wasserstein distance admits a closed form as the $L^r$ norm between the quantile functions of~$P$ and~$Q$, which can be easily computed.
+This fact has led to the study of an alternate metric, known as the Sliced Wasserstein distance \citep{rabin2011, bonneel2015} obtained by averaging the Wasserstein distance between random one-dimensional projections of the distributions $P$ and $Q$.

-The Sliced Wasserstein distance is generally a weaker metric than the Wasserstein distance \citep{bonnotte2013}, but nevertheless preserves many qualitatively similar properties which make it an attractive and easily computable alternative in many applications.
+The Sliced Wasserstein distance is a generally weaker metric than the Wasserstein distance \citep{bonnotte2013}, but nevertheless preserves many qualitatively similar properties which make it an attractive and easily computable alternative in many applications.